mohamey/distro-file-system/README.md

 * FileServer and Client
 * Directory Server
 * Replication
+* Caching
+* Locking

-The Distributed File System behaves like files are on a single file server, and the fragmentation of files being on different file servers is abstracted by the directory server.
+The Distributed File System behaves like files are on a single file system, and the fragmentation of files being on different file servers is abstracted by the directory server.
+At the moment text files can be stored on the server.

 ## Requirements
 * MongoDB